 If you’re designing a multi-page document for print, such as a book, booklet or report, you need to think about how the pages will be bound together once printed.
 Talk to your printer to help determine what sort of binding will best suit your print product.
-Depending on the number of pages and paper weight, as well as the desired ‘look’ of the final bind and your budget, the printer can suggest an option(s) which will suit your design.
+Depending on the number of pages and the paper weight, as well as the desired ‘look’ of the final bind and your budget, the printer can suggest an option(s) which will suit your design.

 There's a huge range of different binding options available, just some of which are: saddle-stitch, velo, fastback, Wir-O, perfect, side-stitch, case, sewn-and-glued, and lay-flat.
-Some printers may refer your product to a specialist binders, if they cannot offer a binding service in-house.
+Some printers may refer your product to a specialist binder, if they cannot offer a binding service in-house.

 Set Up Reader’s Spreads, Not Printer’s Spreads